Head of the Department: Antonios Augoustakis

 Doctor of Philosophy in Classical Philology

 The Doctor of Philosophy is offered only in classical philology, which requires advanced work in both Greek and Latin.
 Candidates for the Ph.D. program are eligible for acceptance upon completion of the master's degree in classics or its equivalent.
 Once admitted, they must complete at least 64 additional graduate hours of coursework.
-Admission to Stage III requires passing examinations in Greek and Latin sight-translation, the history of Greek and Latin literature, and a special author, as well as the preliminary oral examination.
+Admission to Stage III requires passing examinations in the translation of Greek and Latin into English, the history of Greek and Latin literature, and a special author, as well as a preliminary oral examination (dissertation prospectus).

 |CLCV 550||Intro to Teaching of Classics (if not taken previously)||0 or 4|